peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal divisor,
         PeterO.Numbers.EContext ctx);

-Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.
+ Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision.
 The rounding and exponent range settings of this context are ignored.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited.

 <b>Return Value:</b>